United Christian Broadcasters: Expansion

 In the twelve months following March 2001 the number of relay stations 'on-air' tripled from around 30 to 90.
 Also in April 2001, Vision introduced Australia's first nationwide news service from a Christian perspective.
 Vision's News service is heard across their own network, as well as being accessed by a growing number of community stations who don't have the resources to produce their own news content.
 During 2003 Vision secured its first high-powered open narrowcast licences, which were soon put on air.

 The network reached 150 relay stations by the end of 2003, and in the following year would see its first foray into AM radio sites in Shepparton, Bunbury and Kalgoorlie.
-Just prior to Christmas 2004 a further 17 High Powered licences were secured to be on air the following year.
+Just prior to Christmas 2004 a further 17 high-powered licences were secured to be on air the following year.
 Vision's 200th relay station was powered up on Australia Day 2005 at the Central Australian town of Yulara – right next to Uluru (Ayers Rock).
-Yarrawonga in Victoria had the honour of station number 300 in late 2007 and a significant development occurred in late 2008 with the unexpected acquisition of a medium powered AM service in Melbourne (1611AM).
+Yarrawonga in Victoria had the honour of station number 300 in late 2007 and a significant development occurred in late 2008 with the unexpected acquisition of a medium powered AM service in Melbourne (1611 kHz).